eliasdabbas/advertools/README.rst

 sophisticated algorithms, or somewhere in between.
 In any case your job is all about working with data.

-As a data scientist you don’t spend most of your time producing cool visualizations or finding great insights.
-The majority of your time is spent wrangling with URLs, figuring out how to stitch together two tables, hoping that the dates, won’t break, without you knowing, or trying to generate the next 124,538 keywords for an upcoming campaign, by the end of the week!
+As a data scientist you don't spend most of your time producing cool visualizations or finding great insights.
+The majority of your time is spent wrangling with URLs, figuring out how to stitch together two tables, hoping that the dates, won't break, without you knowing, or trying to generate the next 124,538 keywords for an upcoming campaign, by the end of the week!

 ``advertools`` is a Python package that can hopefully make that part of your job a little easier.